Back From the Brink: Two Families’ Stories of Oppositional Defiant Disorder

 Though the exact causes of ODD are not fully understood, Barkley outlines four contributing factors in Defiant Children: A Clinician’s Manual for Assessment and Parent Training:

-> Natural characteristics of the parents: Parents of children with ODD are more likely to have psychiatric disorders like depression, ADHD, or antisocial personality disorder, which can lead to inconsistent or negative parenting patterns that increase the risk for defiance.
+Natural characteristics of the parents: Parents of children with ODD are more likely to have psychiatric disorders like mood disorders, ADHD, or antisocial personality disorder, which can lead to inconsistent or negative parenting patterns that increase the risk for defiance.
 Younger parents, too — particularly single parents — have a greater risk of their child developing ODD.